Ask me anything

 off the top of my head (pun intended) another song he freestyled on was Atoms All Stars… everything was written until he said “I shine for allah with mad skills” then the rest of the verse was off the head… on the take we wound up using he kept freestyling for a good 3 or 4 minutes… but to keep the length of the song manageable i cut it off at “fly in the sky live pigeon” and echoed out the word pigeon to make it sound like the end of a verse…. somewhere i have the old version where he just raps for 4 minutes straight… gotta dig that up

-yoitshim asked: why waasnt windnbreeze on the cannibal ox atom track?
+yoitshim said: why waasnt windnbreeze on the cannibal ox atom track?

 Im pretty sure wind was finishing up school at New Paltz at the time so he wasnt around, but I could be wrong, it was a long time ago.
 It could of also been that me and Tim (alaska) were just the most active Atoms at the time and we were always around recording, at shows, etc in those days.